Contact the Student Service Center for assistance with tuition, payment plans, or financial aid.

 To apply for most forms of financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 You must submit new financial aid applications for each academic year.
 Forms are available online at fafsa.gov and should be submitted as soon as possible.
 Applications are available beginning October 1 prior to the academic year.

 As part of the FAFSA application, students and parents (if applicable) must provide income information.
 In many cases, the information can be copied directly from your tax returns to the FAFSA® when you apply at fafsa.gov.
 Otherwise, you can use a copy of the federal tax return.
 The FAFSA instructions will direct you to the specific lines on your tax return.
 If you do not have a copy of your federal tax return, you can request a Tax Return Transcript from the IRS.
 The IRS allows students to use the Data Retrieval Tool to copy information directly from their tax returns to their FAFSA.
-For an online FAFSA Tutorial, watch Seven Steps to Filing the FAFSA!
-For help, contact Oserve.
+For help, contact the Student Service Center.

 You can sign the FAFSA® electronically using the Federal Student Aid ID (FSA ID), which is created as part of the application process.
 The same FSA ID is used as the electronic signature each year you complete the FAFSA®.
 If you are a dependent student, both you and a parent will need an FSA ID.